GAHT Prescribing

 Feminizing Hormone Therapy

-Feminizing hormone therapy, or estrogen hormone therapy, is a treatment protocol that is used to induce the female or feminine physical traits, while also suppressing the masculine physical traits Feminizing hormone therapy, conversely, uses a combination of estrogen and a testosterone. blocker.
+Feminizing hormone therapy, or estrogen hormone therapy, is a treatment protocol that is used to induce the female or feminine physical traits while also suppressing the masculine physical characteristics.
+Feminizing hormone therapy, conversely, uses a combination of estrogen and a testosterone blocker.

-The additional use of a testosterone blocker in this case is due to the fact that testosterone is actually stronger in its effects on the body than estrogen.
+The additional use of a testosterone blocker in this case is because testosterone is stronger in its effects on the body than estrogen.
 Various forms of estrogen may be used for gender affirming hormone therapy, including oral tablets, transdermal patches, or injectables.

 The use of feminizing estrogen in combination with testosterone blocker therapy has been shown to cause any/all of the following effects: